Watermelon

 -

-Congratulations on your new cucumber plant!
-Your first priority is getting it into the ground — try to plant it within 3 days of bringing it home.
-The sooner it's in, the sooner it can establish roots and start thriving.
+Congratulations on your new Sugar Baby watermelon plant!
+Your first priority is getting it into the ground — ideally within 3 days of bringing it home.
+The sooner it’s established, the better your chances of a good harvest before the Phoenix summer heat arrives.

 -